adokOne/homey_test/README.md

 Sayinthen: Password-based will be enough.

 Alex: Should user to be able modify his data?
-Sayinthen: Yes, user should be able to change his nickname and avatar.
+Sayinthen: Yes, user should be able to change his nickname.

 Alex: Ok, lets move to projects and comments..
 Sayinthen: Oh yeah!